shinyaoki/chipatlas/documents.md

       The locations of TSSs are converted to BED format with the addition of widths specified in 'Distance range from TSS' on the [submission form][insilicoChIP].
 If 'RefSeq coding gene' is set for the comparison, RefSeq coding genes excluding those in submitted list are processed to BED format as mentioned above.

 2. Counts the overlaps between the BED (originated from pannels **4** and **5** of the [submission form][insilicoChIP]) and reference peak-call data (specified on upper panels **1** to **3** of the [submission form][insilicoChIP]) with `bedtools intersect` command ([BedTools2][bedtools]; ver 2.23.0).
 3. *P*-values are calculated with two-tailed Fisher's exact probability test (see [example][insilicoChIPsample]).
-The null hypothesis is that the intersection of reference peaks with submitted data in pannel **4** occurs in the same proportion to those with data in pannel **5**. *Q*-Values are calculated with Benjamini & Hochberg method.
+The null hypothesis is that the intersection of reference peaks with submitted data in pannel **4** occurs in the same proportion to those with data in pannel **5** of the [submission form][insilicoChIP]. *Q*-Values are calculated with Benjamini & Hochberg method.
-4. Fold enrichment is calculated by column 6 / 7 of of the same row.
+4. Fold enrichment is calculated by (column 6) / (column 7) of of the same row.
 If the ratio > 1, the rightmost column is 'TRUE', meaning that the proteins at column 3 binds to the data of pannel **4** in a greater proportion than to those of pannel **5** specified in the [submission form][insilicoChIP].

 <a id="downloads_doc"></a>